vzakharchenko/keycloak-lambda-authorizer/example/keycloak-cloudfront-portal/README.md

 # Cloudfront(Lambda:edge) with portal authorization (Cross-realm authentication)

-Solution how to loggedin to one realm and then switching to another realms without asking the password.
+Solution how to logged in to one realm and then switching to another realms without asking the password.

 ## 1. Start Keycloak